Why USA is Wasting Parking Space?3 min read

 In addition, clustered parking lots are epicenters of polluted stormwater runoffs and lead to the formation of what is known as ‘heat islands.’
 They not only add to pollution and accelerate climate change but they also divide neighborhoods, destroy landscapes, and hollow cities out.

 Many cities in the country are now waking up to this and abolishing parking minimums.
 Seattle has passed a bill to reduce parking requirements for developers of affordable housing.
 The new policy separates parking from housing leases so that tenants and buyers no longer have to pay for parking they don’t use.
 This makes sense for a city where 40% of the land area is currently being used for parking even as it stares at a housing problem.

 Having too many parking spaces eats into an already stressed resource, land, and increases the costs of housing.
-The construction, maintenance, and upkeep parking lots are major financial burdens on the municipal authorities and city planners.
+The construction, maintenance, and upkeep of parking lots are major financial burdens on the municipal authorities and city planners.
 Despite ongoing efforts at efficient management, it is unfortunate that most of these parking spaces remain unoccupied for the most part of the day.

-Using Smart Parking to resolve under-utilization
+Using Smart Parking to Resolve under-utilization